Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Introduction

-The current work applies both \ac{POD} and \ac{HPOD}, with the Hilbert transform performed in the streamwise direction, to experimentally-measured velocity fluctuations in the wake of a sphere at $Re_D=7780$.
-The modes resulting from each of these decompositions are compared, and the correlation between the \ac{POD} modes and the \ac{HPOD} modes is used to determine pairs of \ac{POD} modes representing propagating structures.
-The data is then phase-averaged using the elucidated \ac{POD} mode pairs to observe the periodic behaviour of the propagating structures.
-By pairing \ac{POD} modes using the \ac{HPOD} modes, the dynamics of the turbulent structures within the wake can be determined while avoiding the filtering that is introduced by the Hilbert transform.
-Additionally, the same mode pairing can be achieved using the streamwise Hilbert transform of the individual \ac{POD} modes.
-This method significantly reduces the computational cost of identifying paired \ac{POD} modes, as it does not require \ac{POD} to be performed on the complex-valued analytic signal.
-It is shown that the leading modes of \ac{POD} and \ac{HPOD} are similar in shape, and have comparable phase angles throughout the experimental data.
-However, the \ac{HPOD} modes accentuate the propagating parts of the structures and introduce artefacts which are not present in the \ac{POD} modes.
+The current work applies both \ac{POD} and \ac{HPOD}, with the Hilbert transform performed in the streamwise direction following the methodology of~\cite{raiola2025hilbert}, to experimentally measured velocity fluctuations in the wake of a sphere at $Re_D = 7780$.
+Modes resulting from each decomposition are compared, and correlations between the \ac{POD} and \ac{HPOD} modes are used to identify \ac{POD} mode pairs representing propagating structures.
+A novel approach is introduced in which the Hilbert transform is applied directly to the \ac{POD} modes, allowing mode pairs associated with periodic or propagating structures to be identified without performing \ac{POD} on the complex analytic signal of the turbulent fluctuations.
+This method significantly reduces the computational cost of identifying propagating structures and preserves the energy ranking of the modes relative to the original data.
+The identified \ac{POD} mode pairs are then used to phase-average the velocity fluctuations in the wake of the sphere to examine the propagating structures, while phase-averaging based on \ac{HPOD} modes is also performed to demonstrate the influence of \ac{HPOD} on the identified structures due to its emphasis on propagating structures and inherent assumption of periodicity.

+Section~\ref{sec:Theory} outlines the theoretical aspects of \ac{POD} and \ac{HPOD} and the rationale for applying the Hilbert transform directly to the \ac{POD} modes.
+Section~\ref{sec:Method} provides details of the experimental facility and measurement methodology.
+Section~\ref{sec:Results} presents the analysis and results of the \ac{POD} and \ac{HPOD}, the pairing of \ac{POD} modes using \ac{HPOD} modes, the application of the Hilbert transform directly to the \ac{POD} modes, and the resulting phase averages of the turbulent fluctuations.
+Section~\ref{sec:Conclusions} summarises the work, highlights the key findings, and provides closing remarks.